zomvie-break/cv-typst/brilliant-CV/metadata-demo.typ

 )

 /* Layout Setting */
-#let awesomeColor = "asphalt" // Optional: skyblue, red, nephritis, concrete, darknight
+// This can be any of the predefined colors: skyblue, red, nephritis, concrete, darknight
+// or alternatively you can define your own using `rgb("#AABBCC")`
+#let awesomeColor = "red"

 #let profilePhoto = "../src/avatar.png" // Leave blank if profil photo is not needed